Presidency appeals to NASS to reconvene

 “We are appealing to Senate leadership and all caucuses of the National Assembly to see this as a clarion call for the good of the nation.

-“As the Liason Officer between NASS and the federal government, I know it is not the intention of the Lawmakers to make Nigerians suffer.
+“As the Liaison Officer between NASS and the federal government, I know it is not the intention of the Lawmakers to make Nigerians suffer.

 “The NASS vacation is usually planned to coincide with school vacations so that members can spend time with their children.
 However this is an election year and the budget has just been appended to hence the urgent need to give approval for Supplementary funds for it.